Merchants & Mechanics Bank (Leadville, CO)

 Description

-Although early reports suggested a reorganization and reopening on Monday, February 4, 1884, later reports indicate a receiver was appointed, suggesting the bank failed to reopen as planned.
+Although early reports suggested a reorganization and reopening on February 4, 1884, later reports confirm the appointment of a receiver, indicating the bank failed to reopen.

 Events (3)